foobaz/pngloss/README.md

 PNG file, modifies the pixels to make them more compressible, and writes a new file with the extension -loss.png.

+The compression technique relies on making small adjustments to pixel colors.
+It works best on true-color images with a wide variety of colors, like photographs or computer generated graphics with realistic lighting.
+It does not do a good job on paletted images or images with large areas of flat color.

 ### Heritage

 The lossy compression in pngloss is based on an algorithm in Michael Vinther's